Xealeph/Yiff.party-Image-Scraper/README.md

 ```
 pip install -r requirements.txt
 ```
-You will also need 3.7.3.
+You will also need Python 3.7.3.

 ### Usage
 ```